dakahn/www/articles/windows-screen-readers-require-click-event-on-buttons.md

 mode, but this is a pretty bad idea because while it would fix the bug, any and all other keyboard functionality would have to be fully re-implemented in JavaScript--for example tabbing between interactive elements inside the `role="application"` container._

+## TLDR

+Windows screen readers send a synthetic click event to the browser to activate buttons.
+They do not send a keypress of anykind by default (but will in Forms/Focus mode).
+So if your button doesn’t have an `onClick` event listener it will be essentially inoperable.
+This differs from macOS screen reader which send both events.
+The reason this is interesting is because it seems to be completely undocumented behavior. there are likely countless buttons in JS and non-JS based websites all over the web that are totally inaccessible to Windows screen reader users for this exact reason.